zwa004/zwa004.github.io/index.markdown

 ## About this Website

 The purpose of this website is to display my Capstone Project: Break into Project Managment.
 On the pages of this site you will find the documents needed to initiate, plan, execute, monitor and control, and close a successfully managed project.

-#### What this Website Doesn't Show

 While this project is meant to display my grasp of technical project management concepts, I firmly believe that every successful project will, at its heart, be made of a team of people who feel seen and valued professionally.
 I also believe that project managers are critical to sustaining and building a culture that supports the kind of team that people want to be on.